Ghent with Kids: A 3-Day Family Adventure in Medieval Belgium

 Ghent is Belgium's best-kept secret for families, offering all the medieval charm of Bruges without the crowds.
 It's a city where history comes alive through dramatic castles and interactive exhibits, perfect for sparking wonder in every age group.
 This guide will help you navigate its cobbled streets and hidden gems, ensuring a memorable adventure for your whole crew.

-Forget the tourist throngs of Bruges; Ghent is Belgium's best-kept secret for families, offering an authentic medieval experience without the crowds.
+Forget the tourist throngs of Bruges; discover Ghent, a city that effortlessly blends historical grandeur with playful discovery.
 Imagine your kids' eyes widening as they explore the imposing Gravensteen Castle, a genuine 12th-century fortress complete with a torture museum (surprisingly popular with the 10+ crowd!) and ramparts that offer panoramic views over the city.
 This isn't a dusty museum; it's a living history lesson where imaginations run wild, and every cobblestone tells a story.
 Ghent combines rich history with a vibrant, modern energy, making it an ideal destination where both parents and children will find something to love, creating memories that will last long after the frites are gone.

 What truly sets Ghent apart for families is its commitment to interactive learning and genuine engagement.
 The Ghent City Museum (STAM) isn't just a collection of artifacts; it's an innovative journey through Ghent's past, present, and future, with multimedia exhibits and models that captivate even the most fidgety children aged 8 and up.
 Then there’s the sheer joy of a Leie boat tour, gliding under ancient bridges and past the charming Patershol neighborhood, offering a unique perspective of the city's iconic three towers.
 And for those moments when little legs need a break, the Vrijdagmarkt offers a delicious array of Belgian street food — think warm waffles, crispy frites, and speculoos biscuits — perfect for refueling before the next adventure.

 Ghent understands that family travel means balancing exploration with relaxation.
 For younger children, a morning at the Ghent Zoo, one of Europe's oldest, provides a delightful change of pace, conveniently located near the main train station.
-In the evenings, especially during summer, the Gravensteen Castle transforms into a magical spectacle with its light show, a truly enchanting sight for all ages.
+In the evenings, especially during summer, a leisurely stroll along the illuminated Graslei and Korenlei offers a picturesque experience for the whole family.
 Plus, Ghent is incredibly cycle-friendly, offering a fantastic way to explore the city at your own pace, giving you the flexibility to adapt to your family's rhythm.
 It’s all the charm of Belgium, with significantly fewer crowds and better value, making it an unforgettable family adventure.

 This dramatic castle offers a genuine step back in time, complete with ramparts for panoramic city views.
 Older children will be surprisingly captivated by the torture museum exhibits.